MatthijsKamstra/haxejs/intro.md

 ###For who is this?

-For clever, cool and handsom developers.
+For clever, cool and handsome developers.
 Duh! :D

 * Probably for JavaScript developers who already started with Haxe.
 * Developers who know that JavaScript sucks for bigger projects.
 * Developers who have tried CoffeeScript and TypeScript.
 * JavaScript developers who write more then a half a dozen classes.
 * Flash-developers looking for an AS3 replacement
-* Flash-developers starting with js and trying to compete with plain js-developers
+* Flash-developers starting with JS and trying to compete with plain JS-developers
-* Freelance developers working with js
+* Freelance developers working with JS
 * Small developers teams working on big projects